top of page

 The Conical Pendulum Clock is currently in the collection of the Artist.

-The Conical Pendulum Clock was created by the Artist in 1986 as an Artist-in-Residence project at the New York Hall of Science, Queens, New York.
+The Conical Pendulum Clock was created by Norman Tuck in 1986 as an Artist-In-Residence project at the New York Hall of Science in Queens, New York.

 kbneg147 copy.JPG